AkatsukiLabs/DojoByExample/client/pages/deployments/torii.md

 seed = "tamagotchi1"  # Change to "tamagotchi2", etc. for new world
 ```

-> 💡 **Tip**: Change the seed value to create a new world instance.
-Each unique seed generates a different world address.
+> 💡 **Tip**: Each unique seed generates a different world address when contracts are deployed.

 ## Network-Specific Configuration